petejscott/fourdivisions-server/README.md

 * Add the API (can release to production at this point and any point after)
 * Develop simple client-side functionality (separate repo: fourdivisions-webclient)
 * Implement actual users (currently allowing hard-coded credentials)
-* Introduce Models to be passed between Controllers and Views (via ActionResult implementations)
 * Develop the Views to enable this project to be used directly

 I'll get distracted from those goals and implement other behaviors in the meantime, but I'm okay with that.